bzhou26/christmas-pattern/README.md

     ```
     test
     ```
-    It will run all unit test cases, it will print error if any test case gets fail
+    It will run all unit test cases and it will print error if any test case gets failed.

 4. quit
     ```
     quit
     ```
-    You will exit the program
+    It will exit the program.